 Although many houseplants (especially tropical indoor plants) love growing in moist soil, it should never be soggy.
 This limits airflow around the roots encourages fungal growth, leading to a condition known as root rot.
 Plants such as orchids or fiddle leaf figs can suffer from root rot, and in the worst cases it can kill your plant.

-Rachel Tenney, co-host of the Plant School podcast, has first-hand experience with this common mistake.
+Rachel Tenney, host of the Plant School podcast, has first-hand experience with this common mistake.
 ‘I think it’s just natural for us to see something that’s going wrong with our plant, and we assume the first thing it needs is water.
-Or, we just aren’t sure how much water our plant needs and we overdo it.
-I did this when I first started tinkering around with houseplants.
-A lot of plants die because of this.’
+Or, we just aren’t sure how much water our plant needs and we overdo it,' she says.

-Watering requirements differ per plant, so start by doing some research on how often to water indoor plants.
+Watering requirements differ per plant, so start by doing some research on how to water houseplants and how often.
 As a general rule, avoid overwatering when the top layer of soil is still moist and test the lower levels of the soil with your finger to determine moisture levels before you decide when to water again.